MichalD96/JS-Master/README.md

 <hr>
 <br>

-## **Recursively asynchronously look for all files in the directory and optionally filter them by custom callback or extensions array (Node.js)**
+## **Recursively asynchronously look for all files in the directory and optionally filter them in callback function or extensions array (Node.js)**

 Required npm modules: fs-extra, path